ArpitArunKumaar/crypix/README.md

-# CRYPIX — AN INTELLIGENT CHATBOT
+# CRYPIX — COVID19 CHATBOT
-This project is still currently under development, but anyone is free to play around with V1.
+This project is still currently under development, but anyone is free to play around with v1.

 Thanks to the developers/creators of the following modules: